syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/overview.md

 [Creator Sample](sample-creator): Creates Syncfusion® ASP.NET Core or MVC application with the sample code of required Syncfusion® DOCX Editor SDK control and features.

-[Reference Manager](Add-References): To add the required Syncfusion® DOCX Editor SDK assembly to WPF and Windows forms project reference.
+[Reference Manager](Add-References): To add the required Syncfusion® DOCX Editor SDK assembly to WPF project reference.